paulowe/gcp/dataflow.md

 - Batch computations
 - Continuous computaitons

-The service **automatically scales, with no instance provisioning required** This frees users from operational tasks such as resoure management and optimizations.
+The service **automatically scales, with no instance provisioning required**.
+This frees users from operational tasks such as resoure management and optimizations.

 Furthermore, Cloud Dataflow has automated and optimized work partitioning built in, which can **dynamically rebalance lagging work**.